STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 .. _howto_win32:

-How to build HPX under Windows 10 x64 with Visual Studio 2015 .............................................................
+How to build |hpx| under Windows 10 x64 with Visual Studio 2015 .............................................................

 * Download the CMake V3.4.3 installer (or latest version) from `here